ethereum/ethereum-org-website/src/content/developers/docs/oracles/index.md

 Oracles act as a “bridge” connecting smart contracts on blockchains to the real world.
 Without oracles, smart contract applications would only be able to access on-chain data.
 A blockchain oracle provides a mechanism for triggering smart contract functions using real-world data.

-Oracles differ based on the source of data (one or multiple sources), direction of information (inbound or outbound), trust models (centralized or decentralized) and system architecture (immediate-read, publish-subscribe, and request-response).
-We can also distinguish between oracles that only retrieve external data (input oracles) and ones that perform computation off-chain (computational oracles).
+Oracles differ based on the source of data (one or multiple sources), trust models (centralized or decentralized) and system architecture (immediate-read, publish-subscribe, and request-response).
+We can also distinguish between oracles based on whether they retrieve external data for use by on-chain contracts (input oracles), send information from the blockchain to the real world (output orales), or perform computational tasks off-chain (computational oracles).

 ## Why do smart contracts need oracles? {#why-do-smart-contracts-need-oracles}

 Most developers see smart contracts as simply pieces of code running at specific addresses on the blockchain.
-However, a more [general view art contracts](/smart-contracts/) is that they are self-executing software programs capable of enforcing agreements between parties once specific conditions are met—which explains the term, “smart contracts.”
+However, a more [general view of smart contracts](/smart-contracts/) is that they are self-executing software programs capable of enforcing agreements between parties once specific conditions are met—which explains the term, “smart contracts.”

 But there’s a problem with using smart contracts to enforce agreements between people: blockchains are designed to be “deterministic”.
 A [deterministic system](https://en.wikipedia.org/wiki/Deterministic_algorithm) is one that always produces the same results given an initial state and a particular input—there is no randomness or variation in the process of computing outputs from inputs.